KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 Installation
 ============

-For each step below you will need to login to your network with root access permissions.
+For each step below you will need to login to the target machine with root access permissions.
 Installation commands will be executed from the command-line interface (CLI).